duckdb/duckdb-web/_posts/2024-05-03-vector-similarity-search-vss.md

 Like the `ART` the `HNSW` index must be able to fit into RAM in its entirety, and the memory allocated by the `HNSW` at runtime is allocated "outside" of the DuckDB memory management system, meaning that it wont respect DuckDB's `memory_limit` configuration parameter.

-Another limitation of the `HNSW` index so far are that it only supports the `FLOAT` (a 32-bit, single-precision floating point) type for the fixed-size list elements and only distance metrics corresponding to the three built in distance functions, `array_distance`, `array_inner_product` and `array_cosine_distance`.
+Another limitation of the `HNSW` index so far are that it only supports the `FLOAT` (a 32-bit, single-precision floating point) type for the fixed-size list elements and only distance metrics corresponding to the three built in distance functions, `array_distance`, `array_inner_product` and `array_cosine_similarity`.

 While the `HNSW` index supports insertions and deletes to the base table after the index has been created, deletes are not immediately reflected internally in the index structure, but are instead only marked as deleted, and will only be removed after a certain number of updates have been made.
 This is a trade-off to maintain the performance of updates, but will lead to the _quality_ of the index deteriorating over time, impacting both speed and accuracy of retrieval.
 To remedy this you can use the pragma `PRAGMA hnsw_compact_index('<index name>')` to trigger a recompaction, which will be faster than dropping and recreating the index.